Celestin-17/IMSystem/README.md

 • Separated Dashboards  (employees have limited access, they can only record sales, use the search feature and manage their account's settings)

-• Create/Update Switch  (each time you select an item, update operations will be performed on it.
-To switch, you must click the 'reset' button)
+• Create/Update Switch  (each time you select an item, update operations will be performed on it, to switch, you must click the 'reset' button)

 • Automated Invoice Generator  (will be created in 'Invoices' folder with the customer's name upon recording a sale)

-• Refresh Button  (reloads data on the table, normally they are updated automatically but it's there just in case)
+• Refresh Button  (reloads data on the table, normally they are automatically updated but it's there just in case)

 • Real-time data on the dashboard displaying total products, available stock, total sales, and total income generated